May 12-14, 2025 | Grass Lake, Michigan

 ABOUT THE DRINKING WATER

+The camp has city water.
+I recommend bringing a water bottle and filling it up with ice water at the dining hall at mealtimes to take with you.
+There is also a drinking fountain at the tabernacle.
 If you have special water needs, please bring your own water.
 Be considerate of your roommates, though, because there may not be room for you to have a whole case of water at your bedside.
 Consider leaving it in your car and bringing in a few bottles at a time.
 This may also help keep it cool as there is no refrigerator available for Retreat attendees.
 I provide bottled water for my staff and speakers only.

 WHAT ABOUT THE PRONUNCIATION OF THE NAME AND OTHER CONTROVERSIAL MATTERS?

 At Torah Sisters, I’ve always insisted that this be a place of shalom and no arguing or hurt feelings, and the Retreat will certainly be the same.
 There are a wide variety of beliefs among Torah Sisters who will come to the retreat.
 All of us believe that Yeshua is the Messiah and the source of our salvation and that as believers, we are to keep Torah.
 But beyond that, there are differing interpretations of scripture in several matters.
+Some of these matters that many of us interpret differently are:

 • how to say the name of YHWH